 See the LADPH fact sheet explaining what fully vaccinated people should and should not do at: http://publichealth.lacounty.gov/media/Coronavirus/docs/vaccine/AfterFullyVaccinated.pdf.

-LADPH announced that, as of April 15, 2021, all County residents 16 years old or older are eligible for vaccination.
+LADPH announced that, as of May 13, 2021 all people in Los Angeles County 12 years old or older are eligible for free vaccination.
+You do not need to have health insurance and you will not be asked about your immigration status.
+Vaccines are offered at hundreds of locations across LA County.
+These include clinics, hospitals, pharmacies, places of worship, and mobile clinics.
 For more information, including finding vaccine appointment dates and locations, vaccine safety information, what to do and expect before, during and after vaccination, visit the LA County vaccine webpage and www.VacunateLosAngeles.com (en Español).

-Vaccinations in L.A.
-County are always free and open to eligible residents and workers regardless of immigration status.
 L.A.
 County sites are only vaccinating people who either live or work in L.A.
 County.
 If you do not live or work in L.A.
 County, please do not make a vaccination appointment at an L.A.
 County site, and if you have an appointment at an L.A.
-County site, please cancel it, you will be turned away if you come to the appointment.
+County site, please cancel it as you will be turned away at the site.

 County Reopening Protocols, COVID-19 Surveillance Interactive Dashboard, Roadmap to Recovery, Recovery Dashboard, and additional actions you can take to protect yourself, your family and your community are on the Public Health website, www.publichealth.lacounty.gov.